Prajjalak/ProjectileMotion/README.md

 You have entered a “throw a cricket ball as far as you can” competition.
 The ball ways 160 g, and will experience a drag force Dv 2 .
 Take D=1 g/m.
 You can release the ball at a height of 1.8 m from the ground with a velocity of 120 km/hr.

 How far will the ball go if you release it at 45 deg. to the horizontal?
+(Ans: 76.39 m)

 At what angle should you release the ball so that it goes the farthest?
+(Ans: 76.9276 m corresponding to 41.18225 deg)

 Illustrate the dependence of the trajectory on the angle of release in a plot.
+(Check attached figures)